 Full disclosure: The name of my small Virginia manufacturing company is not mentioned here because doing so might cause some people to think that my writing and publicizing of findings is intended to generate publicity for my company.
 Anyone who is curious could find out the nature of my business with little difficulty.
 I have no financial or other interest in infant formula or in anything that could benefit from my research.

 From the inception of these publications in early 2012 until present, the invitation has been extended to all readers to submit criticisms, asking them to point out how anything written here is not well supported by authoritative sources (as cited) or is not logically based on the evidence presented.
 As of June 20, 2014, after over two years, only two criticisms of contents of our articles have been received in response to that invitation.
-(That is significant, considering the many thousands of visits we receive from readers every month.)
+(That is significant, considering the tens of thousands of visits we receive from readers every month.)
 Our publications have been improved as a result of those two criticisms, and we look forward to receiving more.
 To read those criticisms and our responses to them, as well as to read several other e-mails containing comments or questions and our responses to them, go to www.pollutionaction.org/comments.htm.
 All comments are welcome, especially those that point out any deficiencies in our evidence in relation to conclusions drawn or any lack of quality in the reasoning as presented.
 Please send comments, criticisms, or questions to email@example.com .
 Quite clearly, many people don't like our conclusions; they just can't find anything wrong with the evidence or reasoning that leads to the conclusions.
 Those who can't provide any criticisms of any of our content also include officials of government agencies that promote breastfeeding, who have received several letters from us, as well as the World Health Organization and the American physicians' associations that advocate breastfeeding.
 The latter organizations haven't even responded to our letters (two to each organization) questioning them about the evidence on which they base their advocacy of breastfeeding.